AnonymousRandomPerson/LoopMusicSwift/docs/loopfinder/loopfinder_settings.md

     - If initial estimates are provided to the Loop Finder, this setting is used slightly differently.
 Additionally, this setting is used internally in a variety of other contexts.
 See the [Loop Finder Algorithms](loopfinder_algorithms.md) page for more details.
 - *Duration Separation*: The minimum amount of time in seconds by which all loop durations must differ from each other.
     - This setting is also used in a few other contexts.
 See the [Loop Finder Algorithms](loopfinder_algorithms.md) page for more details.
-    - This setting is useful for ensuring that all loop duration returned by the Loop Finder are qualitatively different, which increases the chance that at least one of them will be correct.
+    - This setting is useful for ensuring that all loop durations returned by the Loop Finder are qualitatively different, which increases the chance that at least one of them will be correct.
-    - If the Loop Finder is finding loop durations that are slightly off from the correct value (differ by less than the value of this setting), reducing this setting could help stop the Loop Finder from suppressing the correct loop duration in favor of the slightly off loop duration.
+    - If the Loop Finder is finding loop durations that are slightly off from the correct value (off by less than the value of this setting), reducing this setting could help stop the Loop Finder from suppressing the correct loop duration in favor of the slightly off loop duration.
 - *Start Ignore*: The amount of time in seconds at the start of the audio track to throw out before searching for loops.
-    - This is useful for removing intros from an audio track, which could be detrimental to the Loop Finder.
+    - This is useful for removing intros from an audio track, which can be detrimental to the Loop Finder.
 - *End Ignore*: The amount of time in seconds at the end of the audio track to throw out before searching for loops.
-    - This is useful for removing fades and outros from an audio track, which could be detrimental to the Loop Finder.
+    - This is useful for removing fades and outros from an audio track, which can be detrimental to the Loop Finder.
 - *Fade Detection*: Whether or not the Loop Finder should try to detect and remove fade-out sections at the end of the audio track as a preprocessing step.
     - Note that since fade detection is not yet implemented, this setting currently has no effect.